Stories tagged with: fulani herdsmenFound 10 stories matching your search criteria.

-100 Christians killed in clashes with Nigerian herdsmenADAMAWA STATE, Nigeria (BP) -- More than 100 Christians have died in December clashes with militant Fulani herdsmen in northeastern Nigeria, and the military is suspected of aiding the attackers, Christian leaders there told World News.
+100 Christians killed in clashes with Nigerian herdsmenADAMAWA STATE, Nigeria (BP) -- More than 100 Christians have died in December clashes with militant Fulani herdsmen in Nigeria's Middle Belt, and the military is suspected of aiding the attackers, Christian leaders there told World News.

 The attacks began after Fulani herdsmen raped and killed a pregnant mother on her farm in the Numan community of Adamawa, killing her husband and brother when they intervened, chaplain Zenald Zidon said.
 When Numan community members staged a counterattack, herdsmen responded by ambushing several Adamawa communities beginning Dec.
 4. Read More